trallard/WebData_Python/README.md

 ## About the course
 This course will show how one can treat the Internet as a source of data.
-We will scrape, parse and read web data as well as access data using web APIs.

 We will be working with HTML, XML, and JSON data formats in Python.
+What will be covered?
+- Scrape, parse and read web data
+- How to query APIs using the appropriate requests (case studies: GitHub, Twitter)

 ## Pre requisites
 For you to be able to